timmwuensch/timmwuensch.github.io/README.md

 **Clustering** is a type of problem where the system finds **unknown patterns and groups** in a dataset.
 It is a kind of explorative data analysis.
 A common example is categorization of fitting sizes into groups like small, medium, large or extra large.

 ## Decision Tree
+A Decision Tree is often used for classification and regression problems.
+It is a structured and directed presentation of certain decision rules.

+The tree consists of different nodes, branches and leafs.
+To define the nodes, esp. the root node, you have to find a feature that seperates the dataset the best.
+To find that feature, we make use of the so-called **Gini Impurity**.
+The lower the Gini Impurity value is, the better the feature seperates the data.

+In this example we want to create a Decision Tree from a small dataset.
+It should classify datapoints that consists of gender, weight and age into its status of obesity.

+IMAGE (Table +  Impurity calculation for male)

+The dataset has three feature and one label column.
+To build a Decision Tree, we have to find a feature with the lowest Gini Impurity for our data record.
+The first feature (*male*) is of Boolean Type and easy to handle.
+You just have to answer the question: How much is obesity dependent from gender?
+In the figure above, you can see a simple Gini Impurity calculation.

+IMAGE (ordered Table + Impurity calculation for weight)

+To calculate the Gini Impurity of a non boolean feature like *weight* we have to do a couple of more steps.
+Firstly, sort the patients by ascending weight.
+Secondly, calculate the average weight for every adjacent patients.
+Finally, calculate the Gini Impurity for every average weight and take the lowest to define the Gini Impurity of the feature.

+When it comes to ranked or classified data, you have to calculate the Gini Impurity for each combination of classes or rank intervals.

 ## Random Forest
 ## Support Vector Machines
 ## k-Nearest Neighbor